Putting CSR at the heart of what we do

 Charitable giving and the community

-In addition, the firm operates an efficient payroll giving scheme, enabling staff to give effectively and regularly, direct from their pay, to support their favourite charities.
+In addition, everyone in the firm is entitled to one day's additional leave each year for community volunteering activities; and the firm operates an efficient payroll giving scheme, enabling staff to give effectively and regularly, direct from their pay, to support their favourite charities.

 Workplace – ethics

 PKF Littlejohn acts with integrity and in an ethical, honest and reliable manner.
 We are committed to high standards of business ethics in all interactions with clients, colleagues, suppliers and within the local community.

 All staff must adhere to the five fundamental ethical principles of integrity, objectivity, professional competence and due care, confidentiality, and professional behaviour as set out in the ‘Code of Ethics' issued by the International Federation of Accountants.
 We also comply with the Ethical Code published by the Institute of Chartered Accountants in England and Wales.

 Our Professional Standards Committee has responsibility for setting our professional standards and procedures, compliance with which is monitored by PKF Littlejohn's Audit Compliance Partner and the Investment Business Compliance Partner.